Creamy Cacio e Pepe

 Parmigiano Reggiano

 Parmigiano Reggiano is a protected destination of origin cheese (PDO) made in specific regions of Italy.
 It has to meet high standards in terms of ingredients, production method, cattle diet and aging before making it to the grocery market, which all result in its high quality, flavorful cheese.
-These laws set in place are to preserve the integrity of Italian products, no additives.
-Considered the superior, authentic version.
 Read more about this special cheese at https://parmigianoreggiano.us/

 Heavy cream, butter and grated cheese simmering in cooking pan.